oskardudycz/Memoization/README.md

 ## TO DO
 - [x] - basic sample and introduction
 - [ ] - thread-safe sample using `ConcurrentDictionary`
+- [ ] - enhance the type check for reference type params
 - [ ] - Use generators or currying techniques
 - [ ] - Sample in JavaScript/TypeScript